code-abhash/IITI_TRASNPORT_SYSTEM/README.md

 ## Installation

 - Please run these 2 servers in split terminals
-- Make sure you have installed node.js,npm,python,pip in your Machine
+- Please make sure you have installed node.js,npm,python,pip in your Machine
 - We have requirements.txt file which downloads the entire dependencies required for django

 ### Frontend